 A lot of people fear the appraisal process – primarily because there’s a lot of bad information out there in the public domain about bad appraisals.
 The buyer’s appraisal is usually no big deal.
-The appraiser will be given a copy of the purchase agreement, so they know what price they can’t come in below without risking the deal to fall apart.
+The appraiser will be given a copy of the Residential Purchase Agreement, so they know what price they can’t come in below without risking the deal to fall apart.

 The appraiser will try, if at all possible, to validate the contract price using recent, comparable sales in the area and similar, currently listed homes.
 Unless there is just no way to support the value of the contract price, the appraisal will typically come in at, or slightly above, the sales price.

 Sometimes, it will come in a healthy margin above the sales price, but this doesn’t happen too often.
 If the appraised value is too much higher than the contract price, the lender’s underwriter may make the appraiser to extra work to justify the appraised value – and who needs extra work?